amirfefer/community-insights-chrome/README.md

 ### Step 5: Start Chrome UI

-1. Navigate back to the `insights-chrome` directory:
+1. Navigate back to the `community-chrome` directory:

-       cd ../insights-chrome
+       cd ../community-chrome

 2. Run the development command with environment variables pointing to the ports of the backend services: